checkly/docs.checklyhq.com/site/content/docs/private-locations/_index.md

 - A container runtime (we test using Docker, but other runtimes should work)
 - Outbound internet access for the Agent to https://agent.checklyhq.com (proxy configuration is supported)
-- Access to your internal API- or browser-based applications and services
+- Access to your API or browser-based applications and services from the Private Location network

 ## Configuring a Private Location